 One of the most distinctive images that come to mind when thinking of Vietnam is perhaps the vision of huge karst forms, limestone islands shooting almost vertically dozens of meters straight from the tranquil waters of the surrounding sea.

 It’s the Halong Bay: a wonderful landscape of limestone cliffs enshrouded in mist.
-The magic and majesty of this place remains with travelers for many days—and this UNESCO World Heritage site is one of the most popular tourist attractions of Vietnam.
+The magic and majesty of this place remain with travelers for many days—and this UNESCO World Heritage site is one of the most popular tourist attractions of Vietnam.

-A traditional junk style boat
+A traditional junk-style boat in Halong Bay

 Good to know

 Various guides talk about the “crystal clear” water of Halong Bay, but this is not quite true.
 The growing industries of Vietnam leave their footprint on this beautiful corner of the world.
 So does smog from China, affecting the transparency of the air.
 Combined with frequent cloud cover in Halong this makes sunny and clear days a rarity here.